Leandro Salino

-Leandro Salino do Carmo (born 22 April 1985) is a Brazilian professional footballer who plays as a right back in Villa Nova, on loan from Brazilian club Coimbra.
+Leandro Salino do Carmo (born 22 April 1985) is a Brazilian former professional footballer who played as a right back.

 Club career

 Early years and Portugal

 Salino was born in Juiz de Fora, Minas Gerais.
 In his country, after starting out at América Futebol Clube (MG), he represented mainly Ipatinga Esporte Clube, appearing for the club in all three major levels of Brazilian football.

 In 2008, Salino only missed six league matches for Ipatinga, but his team ranked last in Série A. During the 2009 January transfer window he moved to Portugal, signing with C.D.
 Nacional.
 He made his Primeira Liga debut on 1 February, starting in a 0–0 home draw against Leixões SC, and contributed with 23 scoreless appearances in his first full season as the Madeirans ranked in seventh position, adding eight games in the UEFA Europa League.

 On 9 June 2010, Salino agreed to a three-year deal with fellow league side S.C.
 Braga.
 He played 38 matches all competitions comprised in his first year, but was an unused substitute in the final of the Europa League, a 0–1 loss against another Portuguese team, FC Porto, at the Dublin Arena.

 Salino scored his first ever goal in the league on 13 August 2010, netting his team's last in a 3–1 home victory over Portimonense SC.
 In 2012–13, he was used more often than not as right back by new manager José Peseiro.